hollyschinsky/pocket-guide/native-notification.md

 ##Steps

-1. Make sure you are in the **workshop** directory and add the [native dialogs plugin](https://github.com/apache/cordova-plugin-dialogs/) to your project:
+1. Make sure you are in the **pg-workshop** directory and add the [native dialogs plugin](https://github.com/apache/cordova-plugin-dialogs/) to your project:

     ```
     phonegap plugin add org.apache.cordova.dialogs
     ```
+    > When doing basic testing with the PhoneGap Developer app you do not need to add the core PhoneGap plugins

 2. In index.html, add the following script tag (as the first script tag at the bottom of the body):